swsnu/swppfall2019/hw3/README.md

   Response with a JSON having a list of dictionaries for each article's `title`, `content`, and `author`.
 The value of the `author` must be the `id` of the author but not her `username`.
 - POST `api/article`:

   Create an article with the information given by request JSON body and response with `201`.
-Requested JSON body should be included in response's content.
+Posted article (with it's assigned id) should be included in response's content as JSON format.
 - GET `api/article/:article_id`:

   Response with a JSON having a dictionary for the target article's `title`, `content`, and `author`.
 The value of the `author` must be the `id` of the author but not her `username`.
 - PUT `api/article/:article_id`:

   Update the target article with the information given by request JSON body and response with `200`.
-Requested JSON body should be included in response's content.
+Updated article (with it's id) should be included in response's content as JSON format.
 - DELETE `api/article/:article_id`:

   Delete the target article and response with `200`.
 When deleting an article, all comments under the target article (but not any comments under other articles, of course) **must** be deleted also.